-Castle Combe is the home of our university level motorsport centre, the UK’s only trackside centre for motorsport engineering where we deliver degrees at an internationally renowned racetrack in the heart of Wiltshire.
+Castle Combe is the home of our university level motorsport centre, the UK’s first trackside centre for motorsport engineering where we deliver degrees at an internationally renowned racetrack in the heart of Wiltshire.

 The £1.25 million specialist facility provides an industry-standard environment for our students to learn in, enabling them to experience the real-life thrills and pressures of working in the motorsport arena by working on cars that compete on a regular basis.